 - Art Directors

 - Digital Designer

 - Forensic Animator

-The average salaries for the abovementioned roles can differ significantly between companies, industries, and even regions.
-The median annual wage for other animation careers and titles like Art Directors is $97,270, while Multimedia Artists and Animators can earn anything between $69,200- $92,250, depending on the sector.
-Larger organizations understandably have higher salary structures than smaller companies.
+The average salaries for these roles in graphic arts can differ significantly among companies, industries, and even regions.
+It also varies based on animation experience.
+The median annual wage for other animation careers and titles like art directors is $100,890.
+Meanwhile, multimedia artists and animators can earn an average salary between $46,000- $131,370, depending on the sector.
+Larger organizations have higher salary structures than smaller companies.

 Students can major in animation and choose from alternative majors like a degree in computer graphics, fine arts, or a related field.
-All these are related and help students meet their animation interests and career goals.
-While a bachelor’s degree in animation is a prerequisite for many of these careers, some offer easy entry with an associate’s degree.
-Animation is a competitive field, so more advanced degrees will give students an edge over others.
-Students can choose the major or concentration best tailored to their goals to be more strategic about getting into their dream careers.
+Technical expertise in these areas help students meet their animation interests and career goals.
+While a bachelor’s in animation is a prerequisite for many of these careers, some offer easy entry with an associate’s degree.
+Animation is a competitive field, so more advanced degrees will give students an edge over others in the job search.
+Students can choose the major or concentration best tailored to their goals.
+This is a way to be more strategic about getting into their dream careers.

-A degree in animation provides students interested in the world of animation with invaluable experience and deep knowledge.
-There are many different animator jobs with high earning potential that one may pursue with a bachelor’s degree in animation.
-While talented individuals can get into the field without the prerequisite qualifications, most employers emphasize a bachelor’s degree in animation.
-Therefore, graduating from an animation program increases students’ chances of securing a job in animation.
-They learn new skills and technologies that prepare them to face the professional world once they graduate.
+A credential in animation provides students with invaluable experience and essential skills.
+There are many different animation jobs with high earning potential that one may pursue with a bachelor’s degree in animation.
+Talented individuals can get into the field without the prerequisite qualifications.
+Still, most employers emphasize a bachelor’s degree in animation.
+Thus, graduating from an animation program increases students’ chances of securing an animation job and becoming a successful animator, art director, or graphic designer.
+They learn necessary specialized skills and technologies that prepare them to face the professional world once they graduate.

-Some students take certification courses to upgrade their skills and add to their qualifications and experience since it is essential to have the necessary specialized skills for the job.
-Others may opt for master’s degrees to get into more senior animator jobs.
+Some students take certification courses to upgrade their skills and add to their qualifications.
+Others may opt for master’s degrees to get into more senior animation jobs.